When You Realize Your Relationship Is Over

 When one has lost a partner, how soon should one seek for another?

 There is no definite time when one is expected to be through with the process; it depends on the time one takes to heal from the past relationship.
-Concentrate on having your own life back and defining what you would like to get from a subsequent relationship.
+Concentrate on having your life back and defining what you want from a subsequent relationship.

 Similar Posts